-A p-trap and drain line must be installed on the drain connection, with the p-trap not to exceed 15.25 cm (6") from the drain connection.
+A p-trap and drain line must be installed on the drain connection, with the p-trap not to exceed 15.3 cm (6") from the drain connection.
 The lines must be the same pipe size or larger than the drain connection, include a p-trap, and pitch downward toward drain.
-Use an air break with long runs of condensate lines.
+An air break must be used with long runs of condensate lines.